SoftFever/OrcaSlicer/README.markdown

                             compensating retraction (default: 0)
         --retract-before-travel
-                            Only retract before travel moves of this length (default: 2)
+                            Only retract before travel moves of this length (default: 2) --retract-lift      Lift Z by the given distance in mm when retracting (default: 0)

        Skirt options:
         --skirts            Number of skirts to draw (default: 1)